bot-app/trading/docs/configuration.md

 # Configure the bot

-Freqtrade has many configurable features and possibilities.
+Trading has many configurable features and possibilities.
 By default, these settings are configured via the configuration file (see below).

-## The Freqtrade configuration file
+## The Trading configuration file

 The bot uses a set of configuration parameters during its operation that all together conform to the bot configuration.
-It normally reads its configuration from a file (Freqtrade configuration file).
+It normally reads its configuration from a file (Trading configuration file).

 Per default, the bot loads the configuration from the `config.json` file, located in the current working directory.